By Chris Austin. 26 November 2020.

 The time taken for the planet to complete one orbit is called the orbital period, and I shall represent it by .
 We found above that the rate at which the straight line from the Sun to the planet sweeps out area is .
 Thus

-The clue that led to the discovery of quantum mechanics, whose principles are summarized in Feynman's functional integral, came from the attempted application to electromagnetic radiation of discoveries about heat and temperature.
-In the next part of this post, Multiple Molecules, we'll look at some of those discoveries.
+One of the clues that led to the discovery of Dirac-Feynman-Berezin sums came from the attempted application to electromagnetic radiation of discoveries about heat and temperature.
+In the next post in this series, Multiple Molecules, we'll look at some of those discoveries.

 The software on this website is licensed for use under the Free Software Foundation General Public License.